Council of Ministers (Jersey): Operation

 Legally ultimate responsibility for the policy decisions of a department rest solely with the minister, however in practice matters are decided by a unanimous or majority vote of all the ministers.
 The Council of Ministers may require an individual minister to follow directs if a policy falls within the functions of the council and is in the public interest.

 The minutes of Council meetings are drawn up and kept by the Office of the Greffier of the States.

+Resignations

+The following table lists full Ministers who resigned from ministerial office while serving in the Council of Ministers.
+It excludes Assistant Ministers, Ministers who were dismissed or died in office, and changes following a general election or a successful vote of no confidence in the Chief Minister.
+The resignations listed below are concentrated in two periods: the 2008–2011 ministry led by Terry Le Sueur, and the 2018–2022 ministry led by John Le Fondré.
+The circumstances include resignations following policy disagreements, public controversies or investigations, and resignations connected with votes of no confidence in the Chief Minister.